 The history of the kebab traces back hundreds of years in Turkish culture.
 The word ‘Kebab’ was first mentioned in a Turkish script of ‘Kyssa-i Yusuf’ in 1337, which is known as the oldest source that the Kebab word defines as a food type.

 Some historians say that Ottoman soldiers were using their swords as skewers after they came from hunting.
 It is also being said that Turkish soldiers are using their rifle bayonets to cook rabbits or small forest animals.
-At below photo I share a Turkish soldier’s rifle bayonet, which has been used in World War I. If you look at the shape of it, you can see that it makes sense to use such tool as a skewer in the wild to cook.
+Below photo, I share a Turkish soldier’s rifle bayonet, which has been used in World War I. If you look at the shape of it, you can see that it makes sense to use such a tool as a skewer in the wild to cook.

 I don’t want you to hurt yourself while trying to cook this Kebab with a Rifle Bayonet.
 I think modern skewers are just fine to cook Lamb Shish Kebab at home.
 But if you lost in the woods and find a rifle bayonet in the ground, now you know how to use it for making Kebab.
 And please name that Kebab variety as the Rifle Bayonet Kebab for me.

 - 1 kg boneless leg of lamb meat dice cut, 1 inch